codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

 ### Trigger and target environments
 You can create and assign environments for the Promotion Flow, starting with the Trigger Environment, where the change to the application initiates the flow, and the other target environments required for promotion.
 You need at least one target environment for promotions.

-##### Applications in Trigger Environment
-It is recommended to have a single application for a product in the Trigger Environment.
-If the product has multiple applications with changes, changes are promoted only for a single application.
-The other applications are ignored. <!--- NIMA: which app is selected? the one with the most recent change? -->

-##### Trigger Environment validation
-If required, add a Promotion Workflow, as a Post-Action trigger workflow to specifically validate the readiness of the trigger environment after the change and commit action.

-##### Applications in target environments
-* A promotion will fail if the product does not contain an application in each environment defined in the Promotion Flow.
-* A target environment can contain multiple applications, for example, representing different tenants or regions.
-When promoting to this environment, each application will be updated with changes from the corresponding application in the source environment.

 ##### Adding environments
 When adding an environment, you can select from the list of available environments, or create a new one that takes you to the Environments page for defining settings.
 At this point, the Promotion Flow remains unsaved.
 A notification alerts you that there are unsaved changes to the Promotion Flow.
 This notification remains as long as you have unsaved changes in the Promotion Flow. allowing to return to the flow later.